Eugene-Lek/onecv-go-backend/README.md

    * Add your local database URL to the .env created in step 1.
    (Format: postgresql://postgres:[password]@localhost:5432/onecvtest)

-5. Run `init_database.sql` via the Query Tool to set up the database tables and relations.
+4. Run `init_database.sql` via the Query Tool to set up the database tables and relations.

-6. Then `go run .` to run
+5. Then `go run .` to run.

-7. `.....` to run the unit tests
+6. Run `go test` to run the unit tests